barbagroup/snake-repro/MesnardBarba-CiSE.md

 Current publication custom is biased towards positive results---this is why we had to spend so much time to discover that IBAMR gave correct results with Lagrangian points inside the body.
 The negative results with points only on the boundary are not published.
 We learned how important the computational mesh and the boundary conditions can be.
-A reproducible computational paper should include the actual meshes used in the study (or a determministic mesh-generation code) and careful reporting of boundary conditions.
+A reproducible computational paper should include the actual meshes used in the study (or a deterministic mesh-generation code) and careful reporting of boundary conditions.
 This is rarely (if ever!) the case.
 We learned that in addition to developing our code under version control, we need to carefully record the versions used for all dependencies.
 In practice, such careful documentation is feasible only with a fully automated workflow: